 Background: The student Support and Academic Enrichment (SSAE) Grant Program

-The American Counseling Association successfully advocated to ensure full funding for the SSAE grant program.
-Working with the Title IA-A Coalition, ACA encouraged Congress to provide adequate funding to keep the program firmly in place and to reject the government’s initial piecemeal approach to funding.
+The American Counseling Association is successfully advocating to ensure full funding for the SSAE grant program.
+Working with the Title IV-A Coalition, ACA has encouraged Congress to provide adequate funding for school behavioral health programs and to reject the government’s initial piecemeal approach to funding.

 Find more information on the student Support and Academic Enrichment (SSAE) Grant Program.